How to read your eyeglasses prescription

 Only a small percentage of eyeglass prescriptions include a prism measurement.

-When present, the amount of prism is indicated in either metric or fractional English units (0.5 or ½, for example), and the direction of the prism is indicated by noting the relative position of its "base" (thickest edge).
+When present, the amount of prism is written in either metric or fractional English units (such as 0.5 or ½).
+The direction of the prism is indicated by noting the relative position of its "base" (the thickest edge).

 How they're measured

 Sphere power, cylinder power and add power always appear in diopters.
-They are in decimal form and generally are written in quarter-diopter (0.25 D) increments.
+They’re expressed in decimal form and are generally written in quarter-diopter (0.25 D) increments.

 Axis values are whole numbers from 1 to 180 and signify only a meridional location, not a power.

-When prism diopters are indicated in decimal form, typically only one digit appears after the period (e.g., 0.5).
+When prism diopters are indicated in decimal form, only one digit typically appears after the period (for example, 0.5).

 An example eye prescription chart